adunning/dissertation/05-sol-meldunensis.md

 ### Page layout

-The pages measure around 210 × 140 mm, having been trimmed on all sides by several millimetres.
-Their layout follows a highly consistent pattern: fol.
+The page layout follows a highly consistent pattern: fol.
 4r is typical of the florilegium, with vertical rules occurring in pencil, from left to right, at 24, 95.5, 116, 119.5, 141.25, and 142 mm.
 Horizontal rules occur, from top to bottom, at 2, 16.5, 21.5, 136.5, 141, 180, 184, and 205.5, and 210 mm.
 The line spacing is typically 4.5 to 5 mm.
 The last of these rules may be for aligning the catchphrase, and is often omitted; its location varies somewhat (sometimes as high as 203 mm).
 The three rules below the textblock are sometimes omitted.

 ![Cambridge, University Library, Gg.6.42, fol.
 4r.](figures/sol-meldunensis/4r.jpg)